Message & Event

 Event lifecycle

 Every event carries getReplyId(), tying it to the message being assembled.
-Within a reply, getBlockId() or getToolCallId() identifies the content block the event belongs to.
+Within a reply, getBlockId() or getToolCallId() acts as a correlation key for events that belong to the same content-block lifecycle.
 Events follow a start → delta → end pattern:

 sequenceDiagram